Advanced Features

 ```

-`JSONSchemaGenerator.getJSONSchema(for:)` returns the same JSON Schema string the macro emits at compile time.
+`JSONSchemaGenerator.getJSONSchema(for:)` is non-throwing — it forwards to the `jsonSchema()` method that the `@Generatable` macro adds to the type, so the schema is produced at compile time.
 Useful when embedding the schema in the prompt itself, or when you want to debug the schema the model is being constrained against.

 See [Constrained Generation](./constrained-generation) for the full `@Generatable` / `@Guide` macro reference.